KaitlynEthylia/ethydev/blogs/other/mulligan.md

 ### Hand Evaluation

-The possible types of hands are as follows, in order of least valuable to most valuable:
+The possible types of hands are as follows, in order of least valuable to most valuable, with an example in brackets:

  - High Card: A single card.
-Your hand does not fit any of the other valid hands
+Your hand does not fit any of the other valid hands (♠A)
- - Pair: Two cards of the same value.
+ - Pair: Two cards of the same value. (♥6 ♦6)
- - Two Pair: Two pairs.
+ - Two Pair: Two pairs. (♦J ♠J ♠4 ♣4)
- - Low Straight: Four consecutive cards.
+ - Low Straight: Four consecutive cards. (♥J ♥Q ♠K ♦A)
- - Three of a Kind: Three cards of the same value
+ - Three-of-a-Kind: Three cards of the same value (♦9 ♥9 ♣9)
+ - High Straight: Five consecutive cards. (♦10 ♥J ♥Q ♠K ♦A)
- - Four of a Kind: Four cards of the same value
+ - Flush: Five cards of the same suit. (♠5 ♠A ♠J ♠7 ♠2)
- - Full House: Two of the same card + Three of the same card
+ - Full House: Two of the same card + Three of the same card (♠3 ♦3 ♦3 ♦6 ♠6)
- - High Straight: Five consecutive cards.
- - Flush: Five cards of the same suit.
+ - Four of a Kind: Four cards of the same value (♦4 ♣4 ♥4 ♠4)
- - Straight Flush: Five consecutive cards, all of the same suit.
+ - Straight Flush: Five consecutive cards, all of the same suit. (♠10 ♠J ♠Q ♠K ♠A)

+The of cards that determine the value of your hand are called your '*value hand*'.
+If you have a three-of-a-kind, then the three cards making it up, are your *value hand*, and the rest of the cards in your hand are ignored.

+Full House,

 #### High Ace and Low Ace